elastisys/scale.cloudpool/splitter/README.md

 If you want to build the image yourself, issue the following commands:

     cd target/
-    docker build --tag "elastisys/splitteradapter:<version>" .
+    docker build --tag "elastisys/splitterpool:<version>" .

 ### Running a container from the image
-Once the docker image is built for the cloud adapter, it can be run with:
+Once the docker image is built for the cloud pool, it can be run with:

-    docker run -d -p 2222:22 -p 8443:443 elastisys/splitteradapter:<version>
+    docker run -d -p 2222:22 -p 8443:443 elastisys/splitterpool:<version>

-This will publish the container's SSH port on host port 2222 and the cloud adapter's HTTPS port on host port 8443.
+This will publish the container's SSH port on host port 2222 and the cloud pool's HTTPS port on host port 8443.
 The container includes a privileged user named `elastisys` (password: `secret`).

 However, password logins are diabled for that user, so if you want to be able to